 CONCLUSION: This review discusses the advantages and disadvantages of the VSG shunt, as well as our personal experience with the procedure.

 Neurosciences (Brain & Spine)

 Eid, Seif; Iwanaga, Joe; Oskouian, Rod J; Loukas, Marios; Jerry Oakes, W; and Shane Tubbs, R, "Ventriculosubgaleal shunting-a comprehensive review and over two-decade surgical experience."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 543.